TEB-model/teb/README.md

 # Town Energy Balance (TEB) model [![Build Status](https://travis-ci.com/dmey/teb-model.svg?token=3tqUbxqJuLtozjxqDymC&branch=master)](https://travis-ci.com/dmey/teb-model)

-This simple driver for the TEB model (Building Energy Balance; Masson 2000 and subsequent papers), is intended to be used by scientists whishing to implement TEB in their own software.
+This simple driver for the TEBx (Building Energy Balance; Masson 2000 and subsequent papers), is intended to be used by scientists whishing to implement TEB in their own software.
 This simple driver provides all the source code of TEB alone, making it easier to analyse and to integrate in its own atmospheric model for example.

 If you wish to use TEB for physical simulations, wihtout intention to extract all the TEB routines into another software environment, you could use the SURFEX platform.
 It contains TEB and much more, especially the ISBA scheme for vegetation, or several I/O formats, including Netcdf ( see http://www.cnrm.meteo.fr/surfex/).